15 Things You Should Never Ask a Fast Food Employee

-Fast food workers are used to answering hundreds of questions a day from hungry customers, but there are some annoying things that these servers wish you’d just stop asking.
-To get an inside look into what the guy punching buttons on the cash register really wishes you’d stop bugging him about, we scoured Reddit and found the most hilariously shocking gripes fast food workers have.
-To keep from getting on your server’s last nerve, avoid asking any of the following questions below just as you would steer clear of The #1 Worst Menu Option at 41 Popular Restaurants.
+A fast food worker is often used to answering hundreds of questions a day from hungry customers, but there are some annoying things that these servers wish you'd just stop asking.
+To get an inside look into what the guy punching buttons on the cash register really wishes you'd stop bugging him about, we scoured Reddit and found the most hilariously shocking gripes fast food workers have.
+To keep from getting on your server's last nerve, avoid asking any of the following questions below.

 When McDonald's overnight employees were asked if it bothers them when customers request a fresh batch of fries, Reddit user gunnry admitted, "It bothers [me] when customers demand fresh fries when a fresh batch came up a minute ago, so I'll say it's really not necessary and that they just came out a moment ago and they're piping hot.
 Lots of people say they want no salt because then you HAVE to make fresh ones."

 You might be a regular at your fast food joint, but don't expect the employees to know your favorite foods.
 User msrockatansky divulges, "I used to work at dunkin donuts and so many frequent customers would ask for their 'usual' like I had a mental rolodex of 20+ people's coffee preferences or I cared enough to remember."

 Reddit user Mrubuto detailed what goes through their mind when a customer requests their opinion: "walk up to register. '..hmmmm what's good?' you're at [expletive] McDonald's!
 Nothing!"
 EmpirePenguin had a different take on the 'what's good' request, explaining that it depends on the person: "Asking me to suggest food items, I've never met you before, how am I supposed to know which, of the 40 food items on the menu, you would like?"